opencor/speed-comparison/README.md

  - Version: R2013a.
  - Solver: ode15s (i.e. a solver suitable for stiff problems and which has low to medium order of accuracy) with both its ```RelTol``` and ```AbsTol``` parameters set to ```1e-7``` and its ```MaxStep``` parameter set to the stimulation duration, if needed.

-CellML version of the tested models (with its simulation duration in seconds and, if needed, its stimulation duration in milliseconds):
+CellML version of the tested models (with its simulation duration and, if needed, its stimulation duration):
  - [Bondarenko et al. 2004](http://models.cellml.org/e/41) (```10 s``` / ```0.5 ms```);
  - [Courtemanche et al. 1998](http://models.cellml.org/exposure/0e03bbe01606be5811691f9d5de10b65) (```100 s``` / ```2 ms```; note: the value of ```membrane.stim_end``` was increased so as to get action potentials for the duration of the simulation);
  - [Faber & Rudy 2000](http://models.cellml.org/exposure/55643f2114a2a463ada007deb9fc3913) (```50 s``` / ```2 ms```);